dimitarg/talks/sane-dbc/PITCHME.md

 - Mostly generated SQL |
     - But handwritten SQL is the best SQL |
-- No type safety for effects |
+- No type safety for side effects |
     - Results in distributed system fallacies |
 - Lack of referential transparency |
     - Cannot reason about programs |